perkss/kotlin-kafka-and-kafka-streams-examples/kotlin-kafka-streams-examples/README.md

             .to("name-formatted")
 ```

-Put two messages on the topic with the same key
+Put two messages on the `name` topic with the same key

 ```shell
 tom	perks